 - a.
 The arming and firing of the CASTLE weapons and devices will be the responsibility of the Firing Party, consisting of two teams the Arming Team and the Firing Team.
 Although certain individuals will be assigned to both teams, the Arming Team and Firing Team are functionally separate organizations with different missions. - b.
-The Arming Team for the will consist of the Firing Party Commander or other TU-6 representative, H. E. Grier or B. J. O'Keefe of TU-15, (plus possibly a TU-4 or TU-14 representative).
-For the the Arming Team will be as for the included as members of the Arming Team. - c.
+The Arming Team for the "dry weapons" will consist of the Firing Party Commander or other TU-6 representative, H. E. Grier or B. J. O'Keefe of TU-15, (plus possibly a TU-4 or TU-14 representative).
+For the "wet weapons" in which cryogenic systems are utilized, the Arming Team will be as for the "dry shots" except that 8 10 cryogenic engineers will be included as members of the Arming Team. - c.
 The Firing Team for all shots will consist of the Firing Party Commander or other TU-6 representatives, two members of TU-15, and one or two communications men.
 No additional personnel will be present in the Firing Control Room without specific authorization of the Firing Party Commander from the time he secures the room prior to the arming operation until the device is detonated.